Law Enforcement Student Loan Forgiveness Programs

 Loan Refinancing for Law Enforcement Officials

-For law enforcement officials who don’t qualify for PSLF, student loan refinancing may be able to help you lower the cost of your student loan repayment.
-Loan refinancing is one of the few ways to potentially decrease the amount of interest you’re paying on your student loan.
-If you qualify, lowering your interest rate can add up to some serious savings over the life of your loan—depending on your loan term, naturally.
+Loan refinancing is one of the few ways to potentially decrease the total amount of interest you pay on your student loan.
+If you qualify, lowering your interest rate can add up to some serious savings over the life of your loan, depending on how long you take to repay it.

 Additionally, student loan refinancing allows you to focus on paying off your loan over a fixed time period, meaning that you won’t be stuck paying interest on your loans for the rest of your life.